GuanshiyinPusa/Hackiethon-AI/Hackiethon2024Backend/GameRule.md

-# Hackiethon 2024 March 22nd
-- Team Members: Shuyuan Gao, Langze Lu, Liao Cao

 # Introduction:
-- The tournament will follow a bracket-style format where teams control characters using ai who will engage in one-on-one battles.
+### The tournament will follow a bracket-style format where teams control characters using ai who will engage in one-on-one battles.